Dom Mintoff: Early life and education

 Mintoff was born on 6 August 1916, the third-born and eldest male sibling of nine, born to Lawrence (or Laurence) "Wenzu" Mintoff (who hailed from an old Gozitan family) and his wife, Concetta Farrugia (known in Maltese as Ċetta tax-Xiħ).
-He was baptised the next day in his hometown (Bormla, now Cospicua) in the Sanctuary of the Immaculate Conception.
+He was baptised the next day in his hometown Bormla in the Sanctuary of the Immaculate Conception.
 His father was a local cook employed by the British Royal Navy and his mother was reputed to have been a pawn broker or money lender.
 He attended a seminary but did not join the priesthood.
 One of his brothers did become a priest, however, and one of his sisters became a nun.
 Dom enrolled at the University of Malta.
 He graduated with a Bachelor of Science and, later, as an architect and civil engineer (1937).
 That same year he was awarded a Rhodes Scholarship and pursued his studies at Hertford College, Oxford, where he earned a Masters in Science and Engineering in 1939.